dreamcatcher-tech/network/Inbox/2024-06-15 1350 excalidraw jitter.md

 Maybe show diffs between diagrams, or at least get the AI to comment ?
 Generate images and save them, plus keep an image updated every time a save occurs.

+Use the mermaid to excalidraw plugin, to let the bots start with a mermaid diagram and then change it to be excalidraw format so it can be edited.